hongj77/bigredhacks-com/README.md

 BigRed--Hacks-Web
 =================

 Making of the website for Cornell BigRed//Hacks event.
-There probably were few changes made by the commitee before it was launched, but check it out at www.bigredhacks.com
+There were a few changes made before it was launched, but check it out at www.bigredhacks.com
+Also, check out the original design at www.hongjeon.com/bigredhacks/index.html